cerc-io/watcher-ts/packages/erc721-watcher/demo.md

   * A Transfer event to $RECIPIENT_ADDRESS shall be visible in the subscription at endpoint.

-  * An auto-generated `diff_staged` IPLDBlock should be added with parent CID pointing to the previous IPLDBlock.
+  * An auto-generated `diff_staged` State should be added with parent CID pointing to the previous State.

   * Custom property `transferCount` should be incremented after transfer.
-This can be checked in the `getState` query and in IPFS webUI mentioned in the later steps.
+This can be checked in the `getState` query.

 * Get the latest blockHash and replace the blockHash in the above `eth_call` query.
 The result should be different and the token should be transferred to the recipient.